 We are aware that the recent announcement from SEVP regarding online courses has created immense concern and anxiety for our international students.
 We want to reassure you that we are committed to supporting you in this unprecedented situation and are working closely with campus administration on exploring various solutions to ensure you have the available options to take courses to maintain your student status in the U.S. We are here to support you and will communicate additional guidance as soon as we have any new developments.
 Please don’t hesitate to reach out to us if you have any concerns or questions.
 Stay safe and well!

 Where Can I Learn More about COVID-19?

-You may visit our college district webpage for the latest updates and community resources available: SJECCD Covid-19 Webpage.
+You may visit the SJCC Current Students webpage for the latest updates and community resources available: SJCC Covid-19 Webpage.